rjsalvadorr/portfolio-v6/content/page/cv/index.md

 - Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in full-stack roles (J2EE, Python, Oracle 11G).
 - Has first-hand experience with most stages of the SDLC, from kickoff, to delivery, to maintenance.
 Has leveraged that experience to help plan portions of projects.
 Understands the value of being realistic when planning, and making sure that the team's time is spent wisely.
 - Proficient at solving UI/UX problems, implementing designs to spec, and ensuring smooth UX in applications.
-Has a good understanding of design processes and methods.
-Works well with designers and UI/UX professionals.
+Has a good understanding of design/UX processes and methods (Figma, Illustrator).

 ---